stephaneVercouillieBMID/slate/source/confirm.html.md

         }
      }</code>

+<a name="Templates"></a>
 ## 5.5.
 Templates

-There are currently two templates that can be used when forming a Confirm Authentication Request.
+The itsme Confirm is based on the notion of template, which helps pre-structure the action screen in the itsme app.
+Using one of the available templates MUST be specified to form a valid Confirm Authentication Request.
+There are currently two templates available.

 ### Advanced Payment template